Sahu-Nihar/Assignment_5_FrontEnd/README.md

 # Assignment_5_Frontend

 This is a single page application made using react.js.
 It is a wenpage that showcases the microservice application created for assignment 5.
+This application uses axios to fetch data from api.

 There are 5 endpoints in this app that displays results from server accordingly